Khovanov complexes of rational tangles: Rational tangles primer

-This definition is fairly abstract, and not as easy to understand as our next definition of a rational tangle (Definition~\ref{def-twist_form}), but we have nonetheless included it for completeness.
-The definition is equivalent to saying that rational tangles are isotopic to tangles obtained by applying a finite number of consecutive twists to neighbouring endpoints of two untangled arcs, illustrated in Figure~\ref{fig-constructing_RT} below.

-It will be convenient to have a concise notation to describe the structure of rational tangles, which we now develop.

-The simplest rational tangles are those which admit a crossingless diagram; we call these the $[0]$ and $[\infty]$ tangles.
-The next simplest are the \emph{integer tangles} $[n]$ and the $\emph{vertical tangles}$ $[\overline{n} ]$, made of $n$ horizontal or vertical twists respectively.
-Their tangle diagrams are in Figure~\ref{fig-integer_RTs} below.

-Note the sign conventions: if $n$ is positive, so are the gradients of the overcrossings in the tangle diagrams above.
-These are the same conventions that Conway used in \cite{Conway70}, but different to those used by Kauffman and Lambropoulou in \cite{KauffRTs}.
+We briefly describe the essentials concerning rational tangles.
+More detailed exposition can be found, for instance, in \cite{KauffRTs}.

-Rational tangles are a subclass of tangles with four boundary points, called \emph{4 boundary point tangles} or just \emph{4 point tangles}.
-On 4 point tangles one can define binary operations referred to as \emph{addition} $(+)$ and \emph{multiplication} $(\ast)$.
-The definition of $T + S$ and $T \ast S$ for arbitrary 4 point tangles is given in Figure~\ref{fig-def-add_mult} below.
-The operations are well-defined up to isotopy.
+Rational tangles are a subclass of tangles with four boundary points (4-point tangles).
+On these, one can define binary operations referred to as \emph{addition} $(+)$ and \emph{multiplication} $(\ast)$ illustrated below in Figure~\ref{fig-def-add_mult}.

-Note that addition and multiplication of 4 point tangles are associative but not commutative.
-The sum or product of rational tangles is not necessarily rational.

-Using these operations and the $[\pm 1]$ tangles illustrated above, we can give an alternative, and much more usable, definition of a rational tangle.

-\begin{defin} A tangle is \emph{rational} if it can be created from $[0]$ or $[\infty]$ by a finite sequence of additions and multiplications with the tangles $[\pm 1]$.
-If a rational tangle is presented in this way we say it is in \emph{twist form}. \end{defin}
+\begin{defin} Let $[0]$ and $[\infty]$ refer to the $\minizero$ and $\miniinf$ tangles respectively.
+Let $[\pm 1]$ refer to the single-crossing 4-point tangles comprised of diagonal strands where the sign indicates the gradient of the overcrossing.
+Then a tangle is \emph{rational} if it is isotopic to a tangle created from $[0]$ or $[\infty]$ by a finite sequence of additions and multiplications with the tangles $[\pm 1]$. \end{defin}